 ScrewedOnStrait has a got a very simple yet delicious recipe.
 I like to top it with fresh berries. 🙂

 Heck yeah!
 Muffins are a serious comfort food, and guess what?
 You can eat them on a low carb diet thanks to almond and coconut flour!
 They’re so easy to grab and go on a rushed morning.
+This is my very favorite low carb breakfast idea!
 Check out these 9 low carb muffin recipes which includes these super moist blueberry muffins– my favorite!
 YUM.

 These little savory balls of goodness freeze really well, so you can simply pop them in the microwave or oven for an easy breakfast.
 They’re filled with sausage, eggs and cheese– everything you need for a quick and tasty breakfast.
 You will find the full recipe and instructions over at Genius Kitchen.